skobba/skobba.github.io_bak/docs/Prosjektledelse/QualityManagement/README.md

 ### Questions that help improve
 * How can we improve?
-* What is tworking and what is not?
+* What is working and what is not?
 * Which goals are being met?

 ### Questions for measuring and comparing